braheezy/zoleco/README.md

 zig build
 ./zig-out/bin/zoleco <path to rom>
 ```

+Most ROMs are easily found online.
+I don't know the full legality but this stuff is so old I doubt anyone cares.

 I've only tested this on MacOS but the dependencies are platform agnostic so it might work on yours.
 If it does, let me know in an Issue!